-- a.
-Application for NCHA approval as a judge shall be made on a form provided by the Association. - 1.
-Each application must be endorsed by one (1) current Director of the applicant's region, who is not a member of the applicant's family; and three (3) current NCHA approved judges.
-The necessary form and return envelope will be provided for the three (3) judges' use. - b.
-Any person seeking approval as an NCHA judge shall have been a member of the Association continuously for a minimum of five (5) years, including youth or family membership, and shall have no record of suspension, probation, or reprimand by the NCHA for the three (3) year period immediately preceding the application.
-Applicant must have been an active competitor during the past three (3) years and must have won a lifetime minimum of \$10,000 to become a 1A, or \$50,000 to become a 2A judge in approved NCHA cutting competitions. - c.
-All applications will be reviewed by the Director of Judges and a Rules sub-committee.
-If application is approved, applicant will be invited to attend an NCHA Judge Applicant Clinic for testing purposes. - d.
-Judge applicants must score eighty (80) on the written test and a minimum of seventy-five (75) on each of the live or video judging tests.
+- 1. Application Applications for NCHA approval as a judge shall be made on a form provided by the Association. - 2.
+Endorsements Each application must be endorsed by one (1) current Director of the applicant's region, who is not a member of the applicant's family; and three (3) current NCHA approved judges.
+The necessary form and return envelope will be provided for the three (3) judges' use. - 3.
+Membership and Earnings Any person that seeks approval as an NCHA judge shall have been a member of the Association continuously for a minimum of three (3) years, including youth or family membership and shall have no record of suspension, probation, or reprimand by the NCHA for the three (3) year period immediately preceding the application - a.
+Applicants residing in the United States or Canada must have won a lifetime minimum of \$10,000 to become an NCHA Judge. - b.
+Applicants residing outside the United States or Canada must have won a lifetime minimum of \$2,500 to become an NCHA judge - Testing All applications will be reviewed by the Director of Judges.
+If the submitted application is approved, the applicant will be invited to attend an NCHA Judge Applicant Clinic / Seminar for testing purposes. - a.
+Judge Applicants must score eighty (80%) on the written test and a minimum of seventy-five (75%) on each of the live or video judging tests.
 If these scores are attained, applicants will receive an Approved NCHA Judge rating.
-Judge Applicant clinics will be held in the years when recertification testing is not held.
-The application fee is \$150. - e.
-Approved Judge Recertification tests are held every other year beginning in 2019 and are mandatory (except as provided below) and will be conducted in one of the following formats: - (i) in-person testing conducted by the Director of Judges; (ii) clinical testing conducted the Director of Judges; or (iii) by a video clip and written test emailed to each NCHA Judge.
+Judge Applicant clinics will be held at any time there is a need.
+The Director of Judges must approve it and there will be a fee. - b.
+Any Judge Applicant that fails the testing process two consecutive times may not reapply again within a three (3) year period after the last failed test.